-The December edition of the Pure Life Ministries eNews featured a testimony from my dear friend and brother Nate Danser, entitled “The Christmas that God Saved My Life.”
+My dear friend and brother Nate Danser, recently shared a snippet of his testimony entitled “The Christmas that God Saved My Life.”
 Nate is a member of the Senior Leadership team at Pure Life Ministries, and in the article, he shared his testimony, describing how the Lord had taken him from a life of overwhelming darkness and sin into a life blessed with God’s presence.
 I was on staff at Pure Life Ministries when Nate arrived in the Residential Program, as well as when he entered the Pure Life Ministries Intern program.
 I can attest: Nate Danser’s transformation is nothing short of a modern-day miracle.

 A few days after Nate’s article was published, I saw him on the Pure Life Ministries campus.
 I commended him for a great article, then added, “But Nate, you left out the best part!”
 A bit puzzled by my comment, Nate asked me to write an article about “the best part.”
 I was happy to do it.

 First, some background.
 Men come into our residential program having spent years or even decades “filling their stomachs with the pods that the swine ate.”
 (Luke 15:16) Their souls have been so contaminated by prodigal living that they have lost all hope of ever again leading a “normal” Christian life.
 I know this well, because I was one of them.

 For many sexual addicts, the Lord has no choice but to allow them to have the sin of their choosing for a season.
 Just like the Jews who cried out for meat in the wilderness, the Lord had to give them quail “…until it comes out of your nostrils and becomes loathsome to you.”
 (Numbers 11:20) When the Lord makes the painful decision to give someone over to his sins, He has one goal in mind: that they would repent, return to Him and finally surrender their life to His control.